KaleungL/mysite/index.md

 <h1>Hello!</h1>

 <p>
   I am a Research Fellow at Monash Centre for Financial Studies (MCFS).
+Prior to joining the Centre in August 2024, I obtained my PhD in Economics from Princeton University.
 </p>

 <p>